 THE BAM BAM BOOGIES

-As well as working more now as a creative director / teacher / choreographer, Vicki also works alongside School Boards, Charities, Health Clubs & Private Social Groups not only to promote the Street/Hip-Hop dance elements and offer motivational speaking, but also to encourage dance as a physical activity as well as a performing art.
-All the instructors that represent Bam Bam Boogies are highly trained & educated in Street Dance culture and all add a different flavour to our story.
+Created in 2004 Founder & Creative Director Vicki Stavrinos has devoted her time to learning all aspects of Hip-Hop Culture travelling to America, training, learning & dancing with the pioneers of Street Dance.
+The Electric Boogaloos, The Lockers, The Twilight Players, Tyrone Proctor, Archie Burnett, Princess Lockeroo & Kumari Suraj have largely influenced Vicki’s dance journey as well as Jeffrey Daniel.
+Jeffrey is one third of the pop group Shalamar and is better known for bringing the Moonwalk or ‘Backslide’ as it is more correctly known as, to the UK in 1983 on Top Of The Pops.
+He also worked closely with Michael Jackson co-choreographing ‘Bad’ & ‘Smooth Criminal’.
+As well as working more now as a Creative Director / Teacher / Choreographer, Vicki also works alongside School Boards, Charities, Health Clubs & Private Social Groups not only to promote the Street Dance elements and offer motivational speaking, but also to encourage dance as a physical activity as well as a performing art.
+All the instructors that represent Bam Bam Boogies are highly trained & educated in the Street Dance culture and all add a different flavour to our story.

 Bam Bam Boogies: www.bambamboogies.com